AliSfr/Python/README.md

 # Python
-Scripts I developed with Python
+Scripts I developed with Python.
+**Note**: In order to use some software, you need to install the necessary libraries.